How to stop a reach attempt

-1. Click the Campaigns tab from the left side menu in SAS Desk.
+1. Click the Scripts tab from the left side menu in SAS Desk.

-2. The next screen will show your Active campaigns.
-Click on the row of the campaign you'd like to update.
+2. The next screen will show your Active scripts.
+Click on the row of the script you'd like to update.

 3. Then in the upper right corner, click the green See your script button.
 This will open a view where you will be able to see the same script the operator sees.
 Note: You must allow pop ups in the browser you are using in order to see the script.

 4. Once the call script opens, click on the Pending Dial Outs link from the left side menu.